Try for Free

 Free plan

 As for the free options, Elastic Email offers a free plan with almost all features and the ability to add your contacts.
-The free plan has limited sending, where you can send emails only to your email account.
+However, the free plan has limited sending, where you can send emails only to your email account.
 Mailjet also offers a free plan with a 1,000 contact limit and 200 emails per day, with a 6,000 email/month limit.
 The plan included only API, SMTP relay, webhooks, email editor, basic statistics, and form builder.

 Ease of use from day one

 Elastic Email is built with accessibility at its core.
 Once you create your account, you’re taken care of by a helpful onboarding process (in-platform and via email).
-The AI Template Designer lets even first-time email marketers launch amazing campaigns in minutes.
+Additionally, the AI Template Designer lets even first-time email marketers launch amazing campaigns in minutes.
 There’s no need to navigate complicated setup menus as the Elastic Email interface is very intuitive and user-friendly.

-Users consistently praise Elastic Email for how quickly they can set up everything and start sending.
+Also, users consistently praise Elastic Email for how quickly they can set up everything and start sending.
 It’s a critical factor for small businesses, especially without dedicated IT staff.
 The dashboard is functional and keeps the learning curve manageable.

 Mailjet, while also user-friendly, has drawn some criticism for a steeper initial learning curve and an interface that can feel less intuitive for users new to email marketing platforms.